onklabs/onklabs/README.md

 ![OnkLabs Banner](https://onklabs.github.io/banner.jpg)

 Welcome to **OnkLabs**, where creativity meets simplicity!
 We are a passionate team dedicated to crafting **lightweight, standalone apps and games** for the Google Play Store.
-With **millions of downloads**, our apps deliver seamless entertainment and productivity experiences to Android users worldwide, even on low-spec devices.
+Our apps deliver seamless entertainment and productivity experiences to Android users worldwide, even on low-spec devices.

 ## 🌟 Why OnkLabs?